 Suddenly, our mind is gripped with worry and anxiety.
 Frustration overtakes us and plants seeds of doubt in our mind and we begin questioning God.

 We start to second-guess ourselves, wondering if we somehow stepped out of God’s will.
 We begin to think that if we were truly in the will of God that these bad things wouldn’t happen to us.

-2. Being in God’s will doesn’t protect us from bad things happening to us, it enables us to walk through difficult circumstances with peace and joy.
+Learning to be thankful in all things enables us to walk through difficult circumstances with peace and joy.

 By now I’m sure you’re wondering how you could possibly be thankful for a child who is very ill or a marriage that is on the rocks.